Strider Launches Agentic Operating System to Power Next Generation of Strategic Intelligence

 New intelligence operating system unifies intelligence delivery across Strider's products to transform complex global data into decision-ready insights

-SALT LAKE CITY, April 23, 2026 /PRNewswire/ -- Strider Technologies, Inc. ("Strider"), the leading provider of strategic intelligence, today announced the launch of its agentic operating system, a centralized intelligence orchestration layer that sits across Strider's data, models, and products, transforming how organizations access, interpret, and act on strategic intelligence.
+LONDON, April 24, 2026 /PRNewswire/ -- Strider Technologies, Inc. ("Strider"), the leading provider of strategic intelligence, today announced the launch of its agentic operating system, a centralised intelligence orchestration layer that sits across Strider's data, models, and products, transforming how organisations access, interpret, and act on strategic intelligence.

-Designed as an agentic data refinery built on Strider's proprietary data and analytical methodologies, the operating system continuously ingests, refines, and synthesizes vast amounts of global, unstructured data into actionable, strategic intelligence across people, organizations, and networks.

 For Strider, this represents a shift from delivering intelligence as data to delivering intelligence as clear, structured, and decision-ready outputs.
 The new agentic operating system surfaces what matters, why it matters, and what action could be taken, enabling faster and more confident decision-making.